Search Results Help

 red "info icon" that appears on the end of an entry - when I click on it nothing happens?

-The information appears in a separate window.
-Unfortunately some browsers do not always bring this window to the foreground leaving you with the impression that nothing has happened.
-Look at the list of windows at the bottom of the screen and you should find the window you are looking for.
+The information appears in a separate window or tab (depending on your browser settings).
+Unfortunately some browsers do not always bring this window or tab to the foreground leaving you with the impression that nothing has happened.
+Look at the list of windows or tabs and you should find the window/tab you are looking for.
 The same applies to other links, such as Districts or the spectacles icon.

 On the search page the legend says a